If you live in a region with notoriously extreme summer and winter weather conditions, planning for your dog’s safety is crucial.

 - Photos to prove ownership in the event he gets lost

 Check with local shelters to find out if they’re pet-friendly and what requirements they may have.
 If you can’t find any options nearby, talk to friends and neighbors about potentially taking your dog into their care should the need arise.
-You may even want to reach out to a local dog sitter to discuss looking after your pooch in the event of a weather emergency — finding one now can make the process easier when disaster strikes, plus you’ll have an idea of what the costs will be ahead of time and can budget accordingly.
+You may even want to reach out to a local dog sitter to discuss looking after your pup in the event of a weather emergency — finding one now can make the process easier when disaster strikes, plus you’ll have an idea of what the costs will be ahead of time and can budget accordingly.

 Create a safe space within your safe space

 If your region is prone to hurricanes, blizzards, or tornadoes, you should have a specific room or space in your home designated as your “safe shelter” to stay in when disaster strikes.
-Figure out how Fido will stay safe in that space: Will you anchor his crate with heavy furniture or books to keep it in place?
+Figure out how Fido will remain safe in that space: Will you anchor his crate with heavy furniture or books to keep it in place?
 Is there a spot to tether his leash so he can’t attempt to flee after a big clap of thunder?
-Does he have some sort of potty pad or extra newspaper to relieve himself in case a blizzard’s freezing temperatures keep you inside for days at a time?
+Does he have some potty pad or extra newspaper to relieve himself in case a blizzard’s freezing temperatures keep you inside for days at a time?

 Look for hiding spots

 Dogs have a funny way of knowing when bad weather is on the horizon, and some will hide before it even strikes.
 If you know exactly where to look, you can cut your search time considerably as you make preparations to either evacuate or head to your safe shelter.
 Make sure your entire family knows his hiding places, as well.
-And don’t forget to secure hiding spots in the safe shelter, itself — if there’s a tiny little nook where he could barricade himself during a hurricane, it’s better to know now so you can block it off when the storm arrives.
+And don’t forget to secure hiding spots in the safe shelter itself — if there’s a tiny little nook where he could barricade himself during a hurricane, it’s better to know now so you can block it off when the storm arrives.

-Planning ahead is your best tool when it comes to disaster safety, so don’t forget to plan for your canine companion in addition to your home and family!
+Planning is your best tool when it comes to disaster safety, so don’t forget to plan for your canine companion in addition to your home and family!